 The most basic right of a human being is the right to life.
-Islam views life as a sacred trust from God.
+Islam views life as a sacred trust from Allah ().
 No human being is permitted to take the life of another, unless it is for justice administered by a competent court following due process of law.
-Not only do human beings have the right not to be harmed, they have the right to be safeguarded from harm-physical or otherwise.
+Not only do human beings have the right not to be harmed, they have the right to be safeguarded from harm - physical or otherwise.
 Under Islamic law, people are legally liable, for instance, if they did not prevent a blind man from dying from a perilous fall provided they were in a position to do so.

 Even in a state of war, Islam instructs one to deal with the enemy nobly on the battlefield.
 A clear line of distinction is drawn between combatants and non-combatants.
-For the non-combatant population such as women, children, the elderly and the infirm; the instructions of the Prophet Muhammad are as follows:
+For the non-combatant population such as women, children, the elderly and the infirm; the instructions of the Prophet (صلى الله عليه وسلم) according to a hadith narrated by Anas Ibn Malik (رَضِي ٱللّٰهُ عَنْهُ) are as follows:

-"Do not kill a feeble old man, or a young infant, or a child, or a woman; and do not commit excesses."
-(Abu Dawud)83
+"Go in Allah's name, trusting in Allah, and adhering to the religion of Allah's messenger; do not kill a feeble old man, or a young infant, or a child, or a woman; and do not commit excesses.
+Collect your spoils, do right and act well, for Allah loves those who do well."
+(Abu Dawud)92